Mastering Efficient Document Search with GroupDocs.Search for Java

 Overview

 Creating an index allows you to efficiently search your documents.
-This feature demonstrates how to set up an index with specific settings, such as enabling compression for storage efficiency.
+The example below demonstrates how to create index java with high compression and then add documents to index.

 import com.groupdocs.search.*;